rei-kurzweil/little-cat/README.md

 + registration / removal and methods of components that affect SystemWorld go through a CommandQueue and get applied after systems.tick() in the update loop.

 ## SystemWorld
 + handles the behaviors of components
++ can have one system's method invoked and then defer to one or more other systems
++ can call methods on components (via CommandQueue)
+    + calls to component methods are applied after all systems have run their tick() method.

 #### RenderableSystem
 + keeps a queue of CPUMesh from RenderableComponent that need to be converted to GpuMesh and uploaded into the GPU.